JoinCODED/WS-Dart-M8-Classes/01_classes/02_instanse_methods.md

-We create a wallet for ahmad:
+We created a wallet for ahmad:

 ```dart
 class UserWallet {